Cloud Vs On-Premise: IT Infrastructure Model of Your Choice?

 2) Deployment

-Whereas, Cloud computing infrastructure presents a safer perspective to your business.
-In Cloud solutions, any loss incurs you only the subscription charges needed for utilizing its virtual environment.
+In that case, the entire risk at times of failure lies with the organization!
+Meanwhile, cloud infrastructure presents a safer perspective for your business.
+In cloud infrastructure solutions, any loss incurs only the subscription charges needed to utilize its virtual environment.

-Cloud virtual infrastructure also offers you high flexibility in the implementation of broader infrastructure.
+Cloud virtual infrastructure also offers you high flexibility in implementing broader infrastructure.

 Key Factors | Cloud | On-Premise |